pitmanme/HiMap/README.md

 Usage
 -----
+To run LOMAP with optimization, an example run is provided that can be run:

+`python examples/example_optimize.py`

-As a commandline tool LOMAP can be simply used as:
+To run LOMAP without optimization, as a commandline tool LOMAP can be simply used as:
 `
 lomap test/basic/
 `